 I do not sell seed so everything on this list is free.
-However, I do ask most respectfully for £1 for each envelope they come in to help towards the costs I incur in my seed-saving endeavours .
+However, I do ask most respectfully ask for a donation of £1 for each envelope they come in to help towards the costs I incur in my seed-saving endeavours and as a contribution to the HSL.
 Please email me with your request as supplies run low very quickly.
-Once I confirm please send an SAE (A large second class stamp on a padded A5 envelope is ideal) and the cost of the envelopes either in the form of stamps, as cash or you can pay using PayPal using my email email@example.com
+Once I confirm please send an SAE (A large second class stamp on a padded A5 envelope is ideal) and the cost of the envelopes either in the form of stamps, as cash or you can pay using PayPal using my email firstname.lastname@example.org

 LAOS MANGE-TOUT – seed harvest 2017 – Pea grows to 6 feet .
 A really exciting find in a market in Vientienne, Laos in 2009.
 The seed are speckled dark blue and I presumed would yield a purple pod.
 The plants are rampant with pale purple flowers. very pretty.
 But surprisingly the pods are green.
 Absolutely delicious they can be harvested when very young, blushed pink like a maiden’s blush as mange-tout or when starting to fill as a sugar-snap.
 They can also be harvested as shelling peas.
 Sow a double row in a flat-bottomed drill one inch apart by two inches between the row and cover with a good inch of soil.
 Firm down and keep well watered until germination.
 Need to be able to grow up secured pea-netting or sturdy 6′ pea-sticks.